In Unbranded, four young men adopt and train a herd of wild mustangs and ride them across 3,000 miles of public land from Mexico to Canada.

 Listen to the story:

 Masters and a couple of friends made an initial 2,000-mile journey along the spine of the Continental Divide in 2010, using domestic pack horses and recently adopted mustangs.
-The horses and the land got him interested in making a movie about both.
+The horses and the land interested him in making a movie about both.
 So he planned another trip, this time 3,000-miles-long.

 Masters, along with friends Jonny Fitzsimons, Thomas Glover, and Ben Thamer, took sixteen horses with them.
 And a film crew.